West Coast road trip itinerary: exploring Washington & Oregon

 Florence and Newport are both good sized towns that really capture the Oregon Coast vibe.
 Newport actually hosts the largest wine event in Oregon, the Newport Seafood and Wine Festival.
 It’s pretty new but after two years it’s already gotten some great success and press.
 And you cannot forget Sea Lion Caves!!
 This is a must-stop if you’ve never taken an elevator through a cliff to a huge seaside cavern full of sea lions.

-Stay: you know we’re going to tell you to camp, and preferably do it in Seaside.
+Stay: you know we’re going to tell you to camp, and preferably do it in Seaside (or grab a hotel here).
 If you want to keep it easy, Cannon Beach is really built up for tourism and you’ll be able to find a hotel to book quite easily.
-If you would prefer to stay to the South (we do!) check out the Pacific Reef Hotel in Gold Beach.
+If you would prefer to stay to the South (we do!) check out the Pacific Reef Hotel in Gold Beach (book it here!).
 We loved our two story beachfront condo that was perfect for our family of four!

 This is enough to get you started on planning your West Coast road trip.
 There are so many side trips you can take as you head south from the Seattle area, but just sticking to our plan is also a great way to guarantee an incredible experience.
 Check back for Part 2 of our West Coast road trip plan, as that’ll get you from the Redwoods all of the way to sunny San Diego!